 Deductions from Calculated/Authorized Refund

 The University reserves the right to deduct amounts owed the University from refunds.
-Refunds of fees for the term, less any outstanding fee loan balances for the term, are applied to the financial aid awarded to the student in the priority sequence shown below:
+Refunds of tuition and fees for the term, less any outstanding balances for the term, are applied to the financial aid awarded to the student in the priority sequence shown below:

 - Amounts required by law to be returned to Federal Financial Aid programs

 - Third-party agency payments of actual tuition and fees